grigorischristainas/react-add-new/README.md

 react-add-new component -i
 ```

 Terminal prompts will guide you through the component generation process.
-Component generation path is selected using fuzzy search and you can set the desired depth for limiting the depth of sub-folders to scan:
+Component generation path is selected using fuzzy search and you can set the desired depth & path for limiting the depth and root path of sub-folders to scan:

 ```
-react-add-new component -i --depthLimit 10
+react-add-new component -i --depthLimit 10 --rootPath src
 ```

 Please note that when `-i` command line argument is provided, non-interactive mode arguments are ignored 🙃.